-We are currently undergoing a comprehensive effort in preparation for compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
+We are currently undergoing a comprehensive effort in preparation for compliance with Section 404 of the Sarbanes-Oxley Act of 2002 ("Section 404").
 This effort includes the documentation, testing and review of our internal controls under the direction of senior management.
 During the course of these activities, we have identified certain internal control issues which senior management believes need to be improved.
 As a result, we are evaluating and implementing improvements to our internal controls over financial reporting and will continue to do so.
 These improvements include further formalization of policies and procedures, improved segregation of duties, and improved information technology system controls.
-To date, we have not identified any material internal control weaknesses.
+For all internal control issues identified, we believe we have adequate compensating controls in place, such as reviews and reconciliations, to mitigate the risk to our disclosure controls and procedures.
+Our Chief Executive Officer and Chief Financial Officer's conclusion, that our disclosure controls and procedures were effective at the reasonable assurance level as of November 30, 2004 was based, in part, upon our evaluation of the control issues identified, including the presence of adequate compensating controls.